facebookresearch/shoot-bounce-3d/README.md

 ## Downloading Dataset and Checkpoints

-### Aria Lidar Dataset
+### Meta Synthetic Environments Lidar Dataset

-The Aria Lidar Dataset is a new contribution to the community, containing single-photon lidar measurement renderings for ~100,000 synthetic scenes, as well as various ground truth quantities.
-For more information on the Aria Lidar Dataset, please visit <a href="https://ai.meta.com/datasets/aria-lidar-dataset">this page</a>.
+The Meta Synthetic Environments (MSE) Lidar Dataset is a new contribution to the community, containing single-photon lidar measurement renderings for ~100,000 synthetic scenes, as well as various ground truth quantities.
+For more information on the MSE Lidar Dataset, please visit <a href="https://ai.meta.com/datasets/meta-synthetic-environments-lidar-dataset">this page</a>.

-To download the Aria Lidar Dataset:
+To download the MSE Lidar Dataset:

 ```
 python download.py ./data/dataset.txt